 Building regulations will not normally apply if the garden room floor area of the building is less than 15 square metres and contains no sleeping accommodation.
 Go to the Planning Portal for additional information.

 Planning and positioning

-Carefully consider the positioning of your garden room and whether its proposed location is a shady or sunny spot.
-A fully glazed, south-facing room may be prone to overheating while a design in a dark corner may be difficult to heat with little natural light.
+Carefully consider the positioning of your garden room and whether its in a shady or sunny spot.
+A fully glazed, south-facing room may be prone to overheating, while a dark corner may be difficult to heat.
 It’s also worth considering its angle in relation to the house.
 With a fully glazed room, everything inside could be visible, so ensure there is enough storage to keep clutter hidden from view.

 ‘The key consideration is orientation and whether you are facing the sun,’ says Paul Archer, director at Paul Archer Design.
 ‘If so, it’s worth integrating some sort of cover.
 My favourite type is one that feels like part of the architecture and not a later add-on.’